World Storytelling Day

 It all started without much coordination and without the worldwide vision that exists nowadays.
 Seeds were sown in the ’90s in Sweden, Australia, Mexico, and various countries in Latin America.

 The actual start of World Storytelling Day as a worldwide phenomenon can be traced back to Scandinavia.
 Starting in 2001 in Sweden, it spread in 2002 to the other Scandinavian countries.
-And like stories, the storytelling day traveled: to Canada (2003), to France (2004), to 25 countries worldwide (2005).
+Like stories, the storytelling day traveled to Canada (2003), France (2004), and 25 countries worldwide (2005).

 Since then, it has continued to grow, and nowadays, World Storytelling Day is celebrated worldwide.